Physical Properties of Geogrids

 Creep strength

-Polymers are viscoelastic, which means that their strength and stiffness are affected by temperature and how frequently or how long they bear a load.
+Polymers are viscoelastic, meaning their strength and stiffness are affected by temperature and how frequently or long they bear a load.
 Under a constant load, polymer geogrids will stretch very gradually as their physical properties change.

 Partial reduction factors